Find out about social media age restrictions for Australians under 16. Learn more

 Talk with your child and set rules together about which online apps and services they can use and what’s safe to share online.
 It’s best for them to be cautious and avoid sharing information publicly if you think it may not be safe.

-These are some things you can do (but you may need to modify them if your child needs to keep in contact with the abuser):
+These are some things you can do (but you may need to modify them if your child needs to keep in contact with an abusive parent or carer):

-• Set the settings on all social media, gaming accounts and other apps to the highest security level.
+• Check settings on all social media, gaming accounts and other apps are at the highest security level.
 Make sure your child’s accounts are private and they don’t use their full name or a profile picture that identifies them, because this might be seen publicly online.
 For more information on privacy settings in games, apps and social media, check The eSafety Guide.

-• Talk about safer ways to communicate with you and their friends.
-This might include only using specific direct messaging apps that you agree on.
+• Talk about safer ways to communicate with you and with their friends.
+This might include only using a limited number of specific direct messaging apps that you agree on.

 • Review your child’s friend and follower lists together.
-Remove anyone your child does not know, who can’t be trusted, or who might share information with the abuser accidentally.
+Encourage your child to remove anyone they do not know, who can’t be trusted, or who might share information accidentally with the abuser.

 • Talk about when to accept new friend or follower requests.
-You might decide to limit their friends or followers on social media and gaming sites to people you know and trust.
-Discuss fake accounts and explain how the abuser may pretend to be someone else.
-Read eSafety’s Young people pages together for more tips.
+It may be important to limit friends and followers on social media and gaming sites to people you know and trust.
+Discuss fake accounts and explain how people may pretend to be someone else to get information about where they are and what they’re doing.
+Read our Young people pages together for more tips.

-• Talk with them about restricting what the abuser can see online.
-If the abuser is already friends with the child on social media or a gaming app, it might be unsafe to remove them – but the child may be able to restrict the abuser’s account, so they only see limited content.
+• Talk with them about restricting what others can see online.
+If the abuser is already friends with the child on social media or a gaming app, it might be unsafe to remove them – but the child may be able to put restrictions on the account so the person sees only limited content.
+You can find out about the safety features available on a range of platforms and devices in The eSafety Guide.

-• Ask your child to limit what they post about online, or not to post at all until it’s safer.
+• Ask your child to limit what they post about online, delay posting until it is safer, or not to post at all.
 For example, it may not be safe to post details about what they’re doing, the people they’re seeing and where they are (particularly if their address, suburb or school has changed for safety reasons).

-For more tips on how you and your child can use social media safely you can read how to review your social media settings.
+For more tips on how you and your child can use apps and services including social media more safely, see our online safety checklist.

 Schools, clubs, activities and events

-You could also talk to organisers or managers of venues or events involving your child and ask them not to share photos or information about them online.
-Watch out for when people are taking photos, including group shots that might end up online, and make sure your child is not included if you need to protect your location.
+You could also talk with organisers or managers of venues or events involving your child and ask them not to share photos or information about them online.
+Watch out for when people are taking photos, including group shots that might end up online, and make sure your child is not included if you need to protect their location.

 More information